emissary-ingress/emissary/docs/howtos/basic-auth.md

 ```
 Note that the `READY` field says `1/1` which means the pod is up and running.

-## 2. Configure Ambassador Edge Stack Authentication
+## 2. Configure Ambassador Authentication

-Once the auth service is running, we need to tell Ambassador Edge Stack about it.
+Once the auth service is running, we need to tell Ambassador about it.
 The easiest way to do that is to map the `example-auth` service with the following:

 ```yaml
 ---